hars123/Hospitality-Operations-Analytics-Dashboard/README.md

 ## 👤 About Me
 **Harshit Shukla**
-Data Analyst with a strong foundation in SQL, data visualization, and web development.
+Data Analyst with a strong foundation in SQL and data visualization, delivering actionable business insights.
 Passionate about transforming raw data into actionable insights.

 📫 **Connect with me:**